- What will I do as a mentor?

 Do I have to provide financial support for my mentee?

-- Who can participate in the financial literacy program?
+- Who can participate in the financial capability program?

 - Where and when are classes and sessions held?

 - Is there an opportunity for an individual discussion of personal finances?